 When you think of a forest, you probably think of trees.
 Whilst trees are essential to a forest, other plants layers are important too.
 These layers include shrubs, climbers and groundcovers.

-If you look closely at a forest, you will notice plants jumbled together.
+If you look closely at a forest, you will notice a myriad of plants jumbled together.
 These plants are randomly spaced and compete for light, nutrients and water.
-And plants are a range of different heights, some have just germinated, some have died and some are in their prime.
+And plants occur at a range of different heights, some have just germinated, some have died and some are in their prime.

 The Climate Factory works with community leaders to build climate cooling micro or tiny forests.
-Over 2020-2021 we built the Downer and Watson Micro-forests and in May 2022 construction starts on the Holt Micro-forest.
 Since 2020 we have been trialling a range of native groundcovers in our forests.
+And many of these can be used in home gardens.

 At the forest bottom are the groundcovers.
 They have a special role to play.
 They cool the ground and provide habitat for beetles, skinks and lizards.
 Eventually the forest will become too shady for some of them and leaf litter may take their place.